This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 • Participants ≥ 18 years at screening

-• Participants with histologically or cytologically documented NSCLC that is Stage IIIB or IIIC disease not amenable for surgical resection or definitive chemoradiation or Stage IV metastatic NSCLC disease at the time of randomisation, who have not received prior chemotherapy or other systemic therapy for first-line Stage IIIB, IIIC or IV
+• Histologically or cytologically documented NSCLC that at the time of randomisation is Stage IIIB or IIIC disease not amenable to surgical resection or definitive chemoradiation or Stage IV metastatic disease

 • ECOG PS of 0 or 1

-• Has adequate bone marrow reserve and organ function within 7 days before randomisation
+• Has adequate bone marrow reserve and organ function within 7 days before randomization

 Exclusion: